Tony Peña: Playing career

+Pittsburgh Pirates

-Peña was signed by the Pittsburgh Pirates as an amateur free agent in 1975.
+In 1975, Peña attended a tryout camp held by the Pittsburgh Pirates in the Dominican Republic and was signed as an amateur free agent for $4,000.
 Originally an outfielder, he didn't start playing as a catcher until 1977 while playing in the minor leagues.
 As a catcher, Peña adopted an unorthodox squat behind the plate when there were no runners on base, extending his left leg straight out while squatting on his right leg.
+Similar stances are still being adopted by current players.
 He did this in order to help his pitchers keep their pitches low in the strike zone.

-In 1979 while playing for the Buffalo Bisons, Peña hit for a .313 batting average along with 34 home runs and 97 runs batted in.
-The following year with the Portland Beavers, he posted a .323 batting average with a .367 on-base percentage before making his major league debut at the age of 23 with the Pirates on September 1, 1980.
+In 1979, Peña hit for a .313 batting average along with 34 home runs and 97 runs batted in for the Buffalo Bisons.
+The following year, he posted a .329 batting average and .367 on-base percentage with the Portland Beavers before making his major league debut at the age of 23 that September.
+In the offseason, he played for Águilas Cibaeñas in the Dominican Professional Baseball League and won the Rookie of the Year award.

-In 1981, Peña platooned alongside Steve Nicosia, hitting for an impressive .300 batting average in 66 games and finished in sixth place in the 1981 National League Rookie of the Year Award.
+In 1981, his path to the majors was initially less clear.
+He was stuck behind Ed Ott and Steve Nicosia, and his English was poor.
+However, the Pirates traded Ott on 1 April and Peña platooned alongside Nicosia before taking the full-time catching job.
+He hit an impressive .300 batting average in 66 games and finished in sixth place in the 1981 National League Rookie of the Year Award.

+Peña further cemented his place as the Pirates' starting catcher that offseason by batting .313 in the Dominican Republic winter league baseball to earn MVP honors.
+He also hit .431 with two home runs and 12 RBl in spring training.
 In 1982, he took over as the Pirates full-time catcher and had a .340 batting average on the first of July, helping him earn a spot as a reserve for the National League team in the 1982 All-Star Game.
 He finished the year with a .296 batting average.
 While he committed 16 errors, he finished second among National League catchers in assists and third in putouts and caught stealing percentage.
+He again won MVP honors in the Dominican Professional Baseball League.

 Peña had one of his best seasons in 1983, posting career-highs with a .301 batting average and 15 home runs as the Pirates improved to finish in second place in the National League Eastern Division.
 He led National League catchers with 976 putouts and finished second to Gary Carter with a .992 fielding percentage, earning him his first Gold Glove Award.
 Peña also finished 12th in voting for the 1983 National League Most Valuable Player Award.